GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Related Work

 We focus the scope of our comparison on current state-of-the-art methods for synthetic time series which all build upon Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative} and transformation-based approaches~\cite{dinh2016density}.
 An extended related work is in Appendix~\ref{apdx:rel-work}.

-\textbf{Time Series.} \citet{brophy2021generative} provides a survey of GANs for time series synthesis.
+\shortsection{Time Series} \citet{brophy2021generative} provides a survey of GANs for time series synthesis.
 TimeGan~\cite{yoon2019time} is a popular benchmark that jointly learns an embedding space using supervised and adversarial objectives in order to capture the temporal dynamics amongst traces. \citet{esteban2017real} develops two time series GAN models (RGAN/RCGAN) with RNN architectures, conditioned on auxiliary information provided at each timestep during training.
-TTS-GAN~\cite{ttsgan2022}, trains a GAN model that uses a transformer encoding architecture in order to best preserve temporal dynamics.
+TTS-GAN~\cite{ttsgan2022} trains a GAN model that uses a transformer encoding architecture in order to best preserve temporal dynamics.
 Transformation-based approaches such as real-valued non-volume preserving transformations (NVP)~\cite{dinh2016density} and Fourier Flows (FF)~\cite{alaa2020generative}, have also had success for time series data.
 These methods model the underlying distribution of the real data to transform the input traces into a synthetic data set.
-Methods that only focus on learning the temporal or distributional dynamics in time series are not sufficient for generating \textit{realistic} synthetic glucose traces due to the lack of temporal dependence within sequences of glucose motifs.
+Methods that only focus on learning the temporal or distributional dynamics in time series are not sufficient for generating realistic synthetic glucose traces due to the lack of temporal dependence within sequences of glucose motifs.

-\textbf{Differentially-Private GANs.} To protect sensitive data, several GAN architectures (DP GANs) have been designed to incorporate privacy-preserving noise needed to satisfy differential privacy guarantees~\cite{xie2018differentially}. \citet{frigerio2019differentially} extends a simple DP GAN architecture (denoted dpGAN) to time-series data and RDP-CGAN~\cite{torfi2022differentially} develops a convolutional GAN architecture that uses R\'{e}nyi differential privacy specifically for medical data.
-These methods find large gaps in performance between the nonprivate and private models and, in some cases, providing strong theoretical DP guarantees results in destroying the fidelity of the synthetic data, beyond anything feasible for use in real-world scenarios.
-Our DP framework uses two different methods to integrate privacy, resulting in a better utility-privacy trade off than previous methods.
+\shortsection{Differentially-Private GANs} To protect sensitive data, several GAN architectures have been designed to incorporate privacy-preserving noise needed to satisfy differential privacy guarantees~\cite{xie2018differentially}. \citet{frigerio2019differentially} extends a simple differentially-private architecture (dpGAN) to time-series data and RDP-CGAN~\cite{torfi2022differentially} develops a convolutional GAN architecture specifically for medical data.
+These methods find large gaps in performance between the non-private and private models.
+Providing strong theoretical DP guarantees using these methods often results in synthetic data with too little fidelity for use in real-world scenarios.
+Our framework carefully integrates DP into the motif causality block and each network of the GAN, resulting in a better utility-privacy tradeoff than previous methods.